Nonreciprocity as a Generic Mechanism for Demixing in Flocking Mixtures

 Deeper in the ordered phase and for sufficiently low $\Delta \chi$, the species form a homogeneous flock, characterized by aligned mean polarities $\langle\bm \Pi^{\sa,\spb}\rangle_t$.
 However, this phase becomes unstable for sufficiently high $\Delta\chi$, where nonreciprocal alignment gives rise to traveling bands primarily made of $\sa$ particles, which here align more strongly.
 After a coarsening process, the steady-state eventually consists of a single band [Fig.~\ref{fig:fig1}(d)].
 To characterize this structure, we use density profiles averaged along the band and over time, as depicted in Figs.~\ref{fig:fig2}(a,b).
 Contrary to the microphase coexistence region at higher noise, the density profiles reveal that the $\sa$-species band coincides with a local depletion of $\spb$ particles, and moves within a homogenous polar liquid of the $\spb$ species.

 To determine the characteristic densities $\rho^{\sa}_*$ and $\rho^{\spb}_*$ within the band, we use the position of the right and left peak of the $\sa$ and $\spb$ density histograms, respectively, as illustrated in Fig.~\ref{fig:fig2}(c).
 The band width $W$ is then defined from the half maximum of time-averaged $\sa$ density profiles.
 Performing simulations in systems of increasing size, we show in Fig.~\ref{fig:fig2}(d) that $W$ grows linearly with $L$.
-Moreover, $\rho^{\sa}_*$ exhibits a finite-size behaviour which we best fit as an algebraic convergence to an asymptotic value: $\rho^{\sa}_* \simeq \rho^{\sa}_\infty - A L^{-\nu}$ with $\nu \simeq \tfrac{1}{2}$ [Fig.~\ref{fig:fig2}(e)].
+Moreover, $\rho^{\sa}_*$ exhibits an unusually slow convergence to its asymptotic value, which we best fit as a power law: $\rho^{\sa}_* \simeq \rho^{\sa}_\infty - A L^{-\nu}$ with $\nu \simeq \tfrac{1}{2}$ [Fig.~\ref{fig:fig2}(e)].
 These measures indicate that, up to strong finite size effects, the single-band phase displays characteristics of a phase-separated state in which both species spontaneously demix, despite the absence of repulsive interactions.
 Figures~\ref{fig:fig2}(f,g) illustrate how the properties of this phase vary with the amount of nonreciprocity.
-Namely, for $\Delta\chi$ near the homogeneous flocking phase, the band occupies most of the system and induces weak density modulations.
+For small $\Delta\chi$, the width of the band $W$ is comparable to the system size $L$, while it induces weak density modulations.
+As $L$ grows, the homogeneous flocking phase becomes more susceptible to the presence of nonreciprocity, such that the demixed phase is found for increasingly smaller values of $\Delta\chi$, down to $\Delta\chi = 0.07$ for $L = 8192$ ($N = 67\!\cdot\!10^6$ particles).
+Despite our computational efforts, we were unable to determine whether the transition from a homogeneous flock to the demixed phase arises at a finite value of $\Delta\chi$, or if the latter can survive an infinitesimal amount of nonreciprocity.
 Increasing $\Delta\chi$ rapidly enhances demixing [note the vertical logarithmic scale in Fig.~\ref{fig:fig2}(f)], such that for $\Delta\chi \lesssim \bar\chi$, the densities $\rho^{\sa,\spb}_*$ are orders of magnitude apart and $W$ takes values close to zero.
 Remarkably, the resulting thin and dense band exists even for values of $\chi^{\spb\sa} = \bar\chi - \Delta\chi$ as low as $10^{-2}$, while it naturally disappears when $\Delta\chi = \bar\chi$.